Line bundles on perfectoid covers: case of good reduction

 \subsection{the untilt $\sharp:\Pic(X^\flat)\to \Pic(X)$ is not a bijection}

-In the previous example, one can now also make the $\sharp$-map on line bundles explicit, and see that this has non-trivial kernel and cokernel, in line with Dorfsman-Hopkins' result: Namely, one sees by comparing descent data that the sharp map fits into a short exact sequence
+In the previous example, one can now also make the $\sharp$-map on line bundles explicit, and see that this has non-trivial kernel and cokernel, in line with Dorfsman-Hopkins' result: Namely, one sees by comparing descent data that the sharp map fits into an exact sequence

 where $X^\flat=A'^\perf$.
 This is discussed in more detail in \cite[Example 4.6]{DH2021untilting}.

 In particular, there are in general line bundles on $A^\perf$ that do not lift to $\G_m^\perf$-torsors.